Shantanu-pawar/Book-My-Book/README.md

 ## II.
 For User(student):

 ## Students can :-
+- Student can add himself on portal as new student
 - Issue the book
-- Can see the Show Seats
-- Can Book the Ticket for available seats
-- Can Cancel the Ticket
+- students have their specific departments so we can find student's department from their ID.

 # Different Models / Entities / (Table in MySQL) In the Project
-- User Entity
-- Movie Entity
-- Theater Entity
+- Author Entity
-- Show Entity
+- Student Entity
-- Theates Seat Entity
+- LibraryCard Entity
-- Show Seat Entity
+- Book Entity
-- Ticket Entity
+- Transaction Entity

 # Teck-Stack Used :